Last updated on November 29th, 2017 at 01:27 am

 The first section that Website Grader will give you feedback on is your on-page SEO.
-Here it will give you feedback on your meta data, specifically the page title, meta description and meta keywords.
+Here it will give you feedback on your metadata, specifically the page title, meta description and meta keywords.
 The feedback here can give you an excellent idea of what you might be doing wrong and can prompt you to make small changes that could result in big improvements to your overall search engine optimisation.

 It is important to remember that your headings and images affect your on-page SEO as well as the content itself.
-That's why Website Grader then checks your page headings and images.
+That’s why Website Grader then checks your page headings and images.
 It makes sure that your headings are all correctly nested on the page and that all your images have alt tags.
-This means that all your content is correctly labeled, and so are the images that go with it.
+This means that all your content is correctly labelled, and so are the images that go with it.
 If there is an incorrectly nested heading or an image without an alt tag, it shows you which heading or image so it is easy for you to locate and fix.

 Next, Website Grader picks a few of your other pages to do a brief analysis of and provides you with an overview of them.

 Finally, the readability level is checked to give you an idea of how complicated your website’s copy is.

 The second section Website Grader provides feedback on is your off-page SEO.
 This is basically everything that you do on the internet to promote your website, outside of your website itself and the results of that promotion.
 Many of these things you cannot control directly, but they will give you ideas that you can work on over time to improve in these areas.

 The first item, domain age and expiry are not something you can easily control and are not relevant at all if there are restrictions on your domain like there are on all .au domain names.
 Basically, the longer a website has existed, the more important it is likely to be, and hence the more value that could be placed on it and it’s content.
 Similarly, the longer a domain is registered for, the more likely it is to be a stable website that is going to be around for a long time and is subsequently likely to be a fairly important website.